 Progression and specialisations

-Dog trainers who are employed by an established business may move on to set up their own business.
+Dog trainers who are employed by an established business may progress to set up their own dog training business.